zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 This is your guide on how you can help us with soving this issue.

 ## Tasklist
-You can pick up some of the methods of PowerShell command and script obfuscation, provided by the [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) framework from the table below and develop Sigma rules for them.
+You can pick up some of the methods of PowerShell command and script obfuscation, provided by the [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) framework below and develop Sigma rules for them.
 You will need to use [regular expressions](https://github.com/Neo23x0/sigma/wiki/Specification#types) in Sigma rules.

 ## Original command
 ```powershell